silvicky/CombinedWorld/README.md

 We offered some interfaces and example implementations for custom world generation, and you may register some yourself.

+The "backrooms" mod gives more examples, and would be updated as we write more.
+See "Bonus" section for introductions.

 For parameters, see their codecs.

 ### Decay